Bhargavikonda15/M1_Project/1_Requirements/Readme.md

 *   How:    User need to take input as customers password and account number then it gives  an output as your account is registered.
 ## Detail Requirements
 ## High Level Requirements
+ID	   Description	                                              Category	   Status HR01	 User shall be able register record	                      Techincal	 Implemented HR02	 User shall be able to login record	                      Techincal 	Implemented HR03	 User shall be able to Add amount in a record	            Techincal	 Implemented HR04	 User Shall be able to withdrawn amount in a record	     	Technical	 Implemented HR05	 User shall be able to Online transfer of amount          Technical	 Implemented HR06	 User shall be able to Change password of record          Technical  Implemented

 ## Low Level Requirements
 ### Increase Customer Satisfaction